Category Archives: Hammer Horror

 Grade: B+

-To the savvy viewer, this tidbit can make each film a treasure trove of enjoyment if only to look beyond the central activity taking place and notice the style.
+To the savvy viewer, this tidbit can make each film a treasure trove of enjoyment if only to look beyond the central activity and notice the style.

 The Brides of Dracula (1960) is no exception.

-The film is a sequel to the 1958 film Dracula (also known as Horror of Dracula), though the character of Count Dracula does not appear in the film, and is instead mentioned only twice.
+The film is a sequel to the 1958 film Dracula (also known as Horror of Dracula), though the character of Count Dracula does not appear, and is instead mentioned only twice.
 As fans of these films know Christopher Lee portrays Dracula.
-Instead, the vicious vampire at the center of the film is Baron Meinster, a disciple of Dracula’s and played by David Peel.
+Instead, the vicious vampire at the film’s center is Baron Meinster, a disciple of Dracula played by David Peel.

-Van Helsing (Peter Cushing) is the hero of the story and must drive a stake through the heart of the vampire baron before he deviously makes innocent Marianne (Yvonne Monlaur) his bride.
+Van Helsing (Peter Cushing) is the hero and must drive a stake through the heart of the vampire baron before he deviously makes innocent Marianne (Yvonne Monlaur) his bride.

-Cushing is a familiar part of Hammer horror film lore and leads the charge as the film’s hero.
+Cushing is a familiar part of Hammer horror film lore leading the charge as the film’s hero.
 I love the character because he is heroic and unflinching, always calm, cool, and collected in the face of sheer horror.

 The exteriors are as good as the interiors and portray the village within Transylvania as cozy and homespun.
 Outside the prominent inn run by the locals is inviting as much as it feels forbidden and haunted.